learn-co-curriculum/python-p3v3-intro-to-flask/README.md

 applications.
 This is similar to React, though true web frameworks provide a degree of scaffolding to direct you in the construction of your project.
 Certain frameworks like [Django](https://www.djangoproject.com/) do everything under the
-sun: they give you the power of Python, an ORM, a web server, authentication, and more.
+sun: they give you the power of Python, an ORM (object-relational mapping software that maps objects to a database), a web server, authentication, and more.
 Microframeworks like Flask handle some basic functionality, but more specific duties require **extensions**.

 While Flask does not come with all of the features that Django does, it is no